ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

     extensions_dict:(HashmapE 256 int1) = ContractState;
 ```

-As you can see, the `ContractState`, compared to previous versions, hasn't undergone major changes.
-The main difference is the new `is_signature_allowed` 1-bit flag, which restricts or allows access through the signature and stored public key.
-We will describe the importance of this change in later topics.
+As you can see, the `ContractState` has not changed significantly compared to previous versions.
+The main update is the addition of the new `is_signature_allowed` 1-bit flag, which controls access via the signature and stored public key.
+We explain the significance of this change in later sections.

 #### Authentification process